arcus/education_modules/using_redcap_api/using_redcap_api.md

 * Remove the first line (the one that starts `#!/usr/bin`).
 * Run that chunk!

-After running that chunk, you should have some new objects in your "Environment."
-Of particular interest is the object called `result`.
+After running that chunk, you should have some new objects in your **Environment.**  Of particular interest is the object called `result`.
 See below what we see when we run the chunk of code to get records from the cervical cancer database:

 ![RStudio showing code on the left and environment variables including the "result" dataframe listed on the right.](media/rstudio_environment.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->